Ask My DNA Blog

 B12 Deficiency Risk and Genetic Testing

-Genetic testing identifies B12 deficiency risk before symptoms appear.
+Genetic testing identifies B12 deficiency risk decades before symptoms appear, enabling preventive supplementation rather than treatment after neurological damage occurs.
 The FUT2 non-secretor variant affects 15-25% of people, reducing intrinsic factor and B12 absorption by 25-35%.
-Non-secretors need 50-100% higher B12 intake (4-6 mcg daily vs standard 2.4 mcg) to maintain optimal levels.
+Research in Molecular Genetics and Metabolism (2009) confirms that TCN2 variants reduce B12 delivery to cells by 40%, causing functional deficiency despite adequate serum B12.

 Personalized B12 Supplementation: Methylcobalamin vs Cyanocobalamin

 Your B12 genetics determines which supplement form your body uses efficiently.
-Cyanocobalamin (standard synthetic form) requires conversion through multiple steps to become active methylcobalamin or adenosylcobalamin.
-People with MTR, MTRR, or MMACHC variants convert cyanocobalamin 30-50% less efficiently, making methylcobalamin supplementation more effective.
+Cyanocobalamin (the standard synthetic form in most commercial supplements) requires conversion through multiple enzymatic steps to become active methylcobalamin or adenosylcobalamin.
+People with MTR, MTRR, or MMACHC variants convert cyanocobalamin 30-50% less efficiently, making methylcobalamin supplementation significantly more effective.

 FAQ